bsmg/beat-saber-community-wiki/support.md

 5. [If All Else Fails](#5-if-all-else-fails)
 6. [Still Having Issues](#6-still-having-issues)

-# 0. Important Notes
+# 0. Recent FAQs
 ### New Update, Cant Click Solo, Campaign Etc.
-This is caused by having outdated files remaining within your game folder from previous game versions A [Clean Installation](#clean-installation) should fix it.
-Then reinstall your mods.
+This is caused by having outdated mods for previous game versions in your installation.
+Delete your `Plugins` folder and reinstall your mods.

 ### Steam Vr Loading Issue
 Theres a small issue regarding beatsaber and the new steamvr update, open your steamvr and open its settings